Skip to content

 • /afs/cern.ch/eng/sl/lintrack/omc_acc_py/base/ contains the base acc-py installations from which the environments are derived.

-• In /afs/cern.ch/eng/sl/lintrack/omc_acc_py/venv/ contains the environments.
+• /afs/cern.ch/eng/sl/lintrack/omc_acc_py/venv/ contains the environments.
 These are automatically picked up by the BetaBeat GUI.

 • omc_py3xx_releases: The main production environment which is used for the CCC.
-All packages are installed via their official pypi release.
+All packages are installed via their official PyPI releases.

-• omc_py3xx_repos: The development environment which is used for the testing of new packages.
-All packages are installed from the local git repositories.
+• omc_py3xx_repos: The development environment which is used for the latest un-releases features or quick patches during shifts.
+All packages are editable installs from the local git repositories.

-• Whenever there is a new release for one of the packages, it needs to be manually installed into the omc_py3xx_releases environment.
-Shortcuts are available (see the lintrack welcome screen), but for single updates one can use python -m pip install -U <package>.
+Whenever there is a new release for one our packages, it needs to be manually installed into the omc_py3xx_releases environment.
+Shortcuts are available (see the lintrack welcome screen), but for single updates one can use python -m pip install --upgrade <package>.

-• On new acc-py releases, a new base environment needs to be created and the omc_py3xx_releases and omc_py3xx_repos environments derived.
-You can use the omc_requirements_*.txt files for this process.
+To upgrade to a new acc-py version, a new base environment needs to be created and the omc_py3xx_releases and omc_py3xx_repos environments derived.
+See the Acc-Py installation instructions on the previous page.
+There is also an AccPy_Installation_README.md file in /afs/cern.ch/eng/sl/lintrack/omc_acc_py/ to guide you through the process, specifically for our filesystem structure.
+You can use the omc_requirements_*.txt files to re-derive the environments.
 To avoid issues, the former and new bases/environments can be kept in parallel for a while.
-Don't forget to also update the symlinks.
+Don't forget to also update the omc_python3 and omc_python_edge symlinks!

 Github